huyphamch/terraform-aws-create-scalable-web-rds/README.md

 <br />Add Route53 to redirect domain name requests to load balancer.
 <br />Add a load balancer to distribute requests to multiple EC2-instances via auto-scaling and ensure responsiveness of the website.
 <br />Add auto-scaling to handle requests from the load balancer and dynamically increase/decrease EC2-instances based on CPU usage to support horizontal scalability.
-<br />The EC2-instances are protected in the private subnet and can only be accessed by the load balancer.
+<br />The EC2-instances are better protected in the private subnet and can only be accessed by the load balancer.
 <br />The EC2-instances have access to the internet via their own NAT-Gateway through the Internet Gateway in order to download installation packages like the web-server.
 <br />The database protected in the private subnet and can only be accessed by the EC2-instances.
 ## Prerequisites